-Ross is a thanatologist: One who studies emotional and behavioral reactions to death and dying Ross described five basic reactions to death that occur in the following order (Thus she's a stage theorist also!)
+- •Ross is a thanatologist: One who studies emotional and behavioral reactions to death and dying - •Ross described five basic reactions to death that occur in the following order (Thus she's a stage theorist also!)

-Five Basic Reactions to Death in Order 30 (Kubler-Ross)

-Denial and Isolation: Denying death's reality and isolating oneself from information confirming that death will occur.
-"It's a mistake; the doctors are wrong."
-Anger: Asking "why me?"
-Anger may then be projected onto the living

-Five Basic Reactions to Death in Order (Kubler-Ross)

-- Bargaining: Terminally ill will bargain with God or with themselves.
-"If I can live longer I'll be a better person." - Depression: Feelings of futility, exhaustion and deep sadness - Acceptance: If death is not sudden, many will accept death calmly.
-Person is at peace finally with the concept of death

-Attitudes Towards Death

-Hospice: Medical facility or program that provides supportive care for terminally ill; goal is to improve person's final days Living Will: Written statement that a person does not wish to have his/her life artificially prolonged if terminally ill; a Do Not Resuscitate order to doctors

-Bereavement and Grief

-Bereavement: Period of adjustment that follows death of loved one

-- Grief: Intense sorrow and distress following death of loved one - Shock: Emotional numbress experienced after death of loved one - Pangs of Grief: Intense and anguished yearning for one who has died - Resolution: Acceptance of loss and need to build a new life
+Five Basic Reactions to Death in Order (Kubler-Ross) •Denial and Denying death's reality and isolating oneself from information Isolation confirming that death will occur.
+"It's a mistake; the doctors are wrong." •Anger Asking "why me?"
+Anger may then be projected onto the living •Bargaining Terminally ill will bargain with God or with themselves.
+"If I can live longer I'll be a better person." •Depression Feelings of futility, exhaustion and deep sadness •Acceptance If death is not sudden, many will accept death calmly.
+Person is at peace finally with the concept of death Attitudes Towards Death •Hospice Medical facility or program that provides supportive care for terminally ill; goal is to improve person's final days •Living Will Written statement that a person does not wish to have his/her life artificially prolonged if terminally ill; a Do Not Resuscitate order to doctors Bereavement and Grief Bereavement Period of adjustment that follows death of loved one Grief Intense sorrow and distress following death of loved one Shock Emotional numbness experienced after death of loved one Pangs of Intense and anguished yearning for one who has died Grief Resolution Acceptance of loss and need to build a new life Happiness Being: Feelings of well-being occur when people are satisfied with Subjective their lives, have frequent positive emotions, and have relatively few Well-Being negative emotions •Happier people tend to be -Married -Comfortable with their work -Extraverted -Religious -Generally optimistic and satisfied with their lives

-Happiness

-- Subjective Well-Being: Feelings of well-being occur when people are satisfied with their lives, have frequent positive emotions, and have relatively few negative emotions

-- Happier people tend to be

-- Married

-- Comfortable with their work

-- Extraverted

-- Religious

-- Generally optimistic and satisfied with their lives